Sheeves11/UnnamedFiefdomGame/README.md

 Intro:

-Unnamed Fifedome Game is a python programming project by Mike Quain (mquain@uark.edu) The goal was to take on a project that was big enough to be challenging, but small enough to stay interesting.
+Unnamed Fiefdome Game is a python programming project by Mike Quain (mquain@uark.edu) The goal was to take on a project that was big enough to be challenging, but small enough to stay interesting.
 This game looks simple, but it taught me the basics of reading and writing to a database, data persistance, and multi-user tools.